naisila/GameOfCodes/README.md

 # Game-Of-Codes
-A project in System Verilog given by course instructor in CS223 Fall 2017 Course, Bilkent University
+A project in System Verilog given by course instructor in CS223 Fall 2017 Course, Bilkent University PROJECT WAS DONE WITH VIVADO 2015.2
+Vivado Design Suite is a software suite produced by Xilinx for synthesis and analysis of HDL designs, superseding Xilinx ISE with additional features for system on a chip development and high-level synthesis.

 CS223 Laboratory Project  - Game of Codes
 ____________